 The Dutch have been dealing with water for centuries now.
 So, it makes sense that one of their most famous snacks is fish.
 The traditional herring is served raw with chopped onions and gherkins.
-This is very “lekker”, the Dutch word for tasty.
-I know raw fish doesn’t look that appetizing, but herring is delicious.
+This is very “lekker,” the Dutch word for tasty.
+I know fresh fish doesn’t look that appealing, but herring is delicious.
 Trust me!

 Where can you find Raw Herring?
 At many fish stalls in city centers throughout the country.
 In Amsterdam, look for the Vishandel in the Albert Cuyp street market (Albert Cuypsdtraat 155 1073 BC).

 20. Limburgse Vlaai

 Vlaai is a sweet pie consisting of a pastry and filling.
 This tantalizing treat is called Limburgse vlaai because it’s only found in the Province of Limburg.
 However, it originally comes from Germany, and since its proximity, you can find vlaai in both Limburg and some regions in Belgium.
 There are all sorts of flavors: rijstevlaai (rice pudding), kruimelvlaai (crumbed butter and custard pudding), kersenvlaai (cherry), and many others.
 Dutch people usually eat vlaai on birthdays or in celebrations.
 But remember, only in Limburg.

 Where can you find the Limburgse Vlaai?
 In a 14th-century bakery in Maastricht called Bisschopsmolen (Stenenbrug 3, 6211 HP).